shulai/qonda/docs/guide.rst

         except:
             event.ignore()

-While this simple setup works, it leads to a copy of your original object, so you usually will use set metadata *mime* key to a function that returns a value used to reference the dragged object in the dropEvent method.
+While this simple setup works, dropEvents get a copy of your original object, so you usually will use set metadata *mime* key to provide a function that returns a value used to reference the dragged object, then use this reference in the dropEvent method to get the object itself.

 Other goodies